All Episodes

 There's untold numbers of people that have died.

-You know what pisses me off too?
+You know what pisses me off, too?

-I'm gonna tell you one other thing.
+I'm going to tell you one other thing.

 A sanctuary state like California, we have tried to find them.